JustinotherGitter/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 #### getter

 The get method allow us to access value from the object.
 We write a get method using keyword _get_ followed by a function.
 Instead of accessing properties directly from the object we use getter to get the value.
-See the example bellow
+See the example below

 ```js
 class Person {